mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 ### 10:15pm: 1.75 hours elapsed

 The sounds coming from the kitchen sound panicked, like someone who screwed up and didn't want to ask for help.
 Is she having trouble putting the keys back in?
-Has she broken something and is scrambling to fix it?
+Has something broken, and she's scrambling to fix it?
 Maybe I'm just projecting.

 ### 10:30pm, 2 hours elapsed

 Should I go in and ask her what's taking so long?
 I want to, but the situation makes me feel tremendously guilty.
-Because of me, she's now entering hour 13 of her workday and she's stuck scrubbing a keyboard late into the night for some idiot.
+Because of me, she's now entering hour 13 of her workday and she's stuck scrubbing a keyboard late into the night because some idiot was too lazy to do it himself.

 ### 11pm: 2.5 hours elapsed

 On my way to the bathroom, I sneak a peek into the kitchen to see what's going on.
-Most of the keys are still outside the keyboard, but Jaclyn S. is sitting between me and the table, so I don't see much.
+Most of the keys are still outside the keyboard, but Jaclyn S. is sitting between me and the table, so I can't see much.

-This has to end eventually, so let's just see what happens.
+This has to end eventually, so I'll see what happens.

 ### 11:30pm: 3 hours elapsed